Introduction

 Cost Efficiency

 Cost efficiency is a key advantage of the Wholesale Voice Business Model, enabling companies to significantly reduce operational costs by leveraging economies of scale in their pricing strategies.
-This model creates an opportunity for businesses to harness the collective purchasing power they possess when securing voice services in large volumes.
-By adopting practices such as:- bulk purchasing of telecommunications minutes

 - negotiating favorable contracts with carriers